espipj/Hacktoberfest-React-XP/src/README.md

 # Hacktoberfest

+### Style

+- Prettier configuration is at `.prettierrc.json` and typescript/javascript code must be formatted using that config and prettier before getting merged into master.

 ### Installation

 ```shell
 npm i
 ```

 ### Commands

 - `yarn start:web` - runs the Web version of the app in the development mode